FHA MIP Chart

 How long does FHA MIP last?

-If you got your FHA loan after July 3rd, 2013 and the Loan-to-Value was more than 90 percent you will pay FHA PMI for the life of the loan.
-If the LTV is under 90 percent your PMI will cancel after 11 years.
+If you got your FHA loan after July 3rd, 2013, and the Loan-to-Value was more than 90 percent, you would pay FHA PMI for the life of the loan.
+If the LTV is under 90 percent, your PMI will cancel after 11 years.

 How to avoid paying Mortgage Insurance?

 You can avoid paying PMI by getting a conventional loan and putting 20% as a downpayment.
-This is the ideal scenario, however most people do not have that kind of cash laying around.
+This is the ideal scenario, however, most people do not have that kind of cash lying around.

-Another option is a piggyback 80-10-10 loan, this is where you put 10% down, get a loan for 80% of the purchase price, and get 10% second mortgage loan which would allow you to avoid paying PMI.
+Another option is a piggyback 80-10-10 loan.
+This is where you put 10% down, get a loan for 80% of the purchase price, and get a 10% second mortgage loan, which would allow you to avoid paying PMI.

-Some lenders offer a 80-15-5 piggyback loan.
+Some lenders offer an 80-15-5 piggyback loan.
 In which you need a 5% downpayment and would receive a loan for 80% of the price of the home, and another for 15%.

-If you live in a rural area you can get a USDA loan which has cheaper mortgage insurance rates than FHA loans do.
+If you live in a rural area, you can get a USDA loan that has cheaper mortgage insurance rates than FHA loans do.
 On a $250,000 loan, mortgage insurance on a USDA loan is $100 less a month than FHA loans.

-Mortgage insurance will be required on most mortgages except for VA loans, and conforming loans with an LTV of 80% or less.
-FHA PMI rules changed in 2013 no longer cancelling PMI after the LTV reaches 78%.
-If you put less than 10% down on an FHA loan you will have to pay MIP for the life of the loan.
+Mortgage insurance will be required on most mortgages except for VA loans and conforming loans with an LTV of 80% or less.
+FHA PMI rules changed in 2013 no longer canceling PMI after the LTV reaches 78%.
+If you put less than 10% down on an FHA loan, you will have to pay MIP for the life of the loan.

 HUD Suspends FHA Mortgage Insurance Premium Cut

-On Janurary 9th Barack Obama authorized the reduction.
-Millions of homeowners we’re going to see a reduction in FHA MIP fee’s that would save the average FHA homeowner $500 per year.
+On January 9th Barack Obama authorized the reduction.
+Millions of homeowners, we’re going to see a reduction in FHA MIP fees that would save the average FHA homeowner $500 per year.